DATA-BACKED GUIDE · UPDATED JULY 2026

 The different types of dog hernia and why repair costs vary so much

 When people ask what hernia repair costs for a dog, the honest answer is that it depends entirely on which hernia you mean.
 A tiny belly-button bulge and a torn diaphragm are worlds apart in terms of surgery, risk and price.
-The real prices below make more sense once you know which type your dog has, so this guide walks through the main ones.
+The real prices on this page make more sense once you know which type your dog has, so this guide walks through the main ones and what pushes each one up or down in cost.

 The quick version

-- Umbilical hernias are usually the simplest and cheapest to repair.
+- Umbilical hernias are usually the simplest and cheapest to repair, often closed while the dog is already under anaesthetic for something else, such as neutering.

-- Inguinal and perineal hernias are bigger jobs and cost more.
+- Inguinal and perineal hernias are bigger jobs.
+They involve more tissue, more time on the table, and cost more as a result.

 Published and surveyed prices